 When it comes to understanding ETFs vs mutual funds, it’s often best to start with a simple explanation for each.

 Mutual funds offer investors a menu of various share classes where they can invest their money.
-Given the wider assets selection options available, a mutual fund investor may see more fund fees to compensate for that expanded menu.
-Given their low trading structure, ETF fees are usually lower than mutual funds, resulting in a lower expense ratio.
+Given the wider selection of assets available, a mutual fund investor may see more fund fees to compensate for that expanded menu.
+Given their low trading structure, ETF fees are usually lower than those of mutual funds, often resulting in a lower expense ratio.

 ETF Tax Advantages Over Mutual Funds

-Tax-wise, The IRS treats ETFs and mutual funds the same.
-When either fund model sells securities that have appreciated in value, it creates a capital gain—or capital appreciation on the investment—which is taxable under U.S. law.
+Tax-wise, the IRS treats ETFs and mutual funds the same.
+When an investor who owns either fund type sells securities that have appreciated in value, it creates a capital gain — or capital appreciation on the investment — which is taxable under U.S. law.
+The same is true if they’re selling at a loss as well — selling the asset triggers a taxable event.

 The more trades made by ETF fund managers, the more taxable events occur.
 Consequently, for fund managers and investors, the goal is to find ways to keep those taxes from accumulating.